 The Pride Reading Program was developed for use at the Pride Learning Center as well as for in-home tutoring, particularly for use with children who have difficulty learning to read.
-The programs's Orton-Gillingham-based methodology can just as well be used to teach all children to read.
+The program's' Orton-Gillingham-based methodology can just as well be used to teach all children to read.
 The Pride Reading Program now delivers the methodology for parents or tutors to use at home.
 The program uses a combination of online lessons and packages of student materials.
-There is no additional cost for student materials beyond the monthly subscription fee for access to the program.

 From the scope and sequence, it appears that the number of modules per level varies from 15 to 23, so the time required to complete each level will likewise vary.
 Students will likely complete a number of levels in one school year, but the entire program should take two or more years to complete.